-We should not overlook the most obvious way in which heuristic search focuses backups: on the current state.
+We should not overlook the most obvious way in which heuristic search focuses updates: on the current state.
 Much of the effectiveness of heuristic search is due to its search tree being tightly focused on the states and actions that might immediately follow the current state.
 You may spend more of your life playing chess than checkers, but when you play checkers, it pays to think about checkers and about your particular checkers position, your likely next moves, and successor positions.
-No matter how you select actions, it is these states and actions that are of highest priority for backups and where you most urgently want your approximate value function to be accurate.
+No matter how you select actions, it is these states and actions that are of highest priority for updates and where you most urgently want your approximate value function to be accurate.
 Not only should your computation be preferentially devoted to imminent events, but so should your limited memory resources.
 In chess, for example, there are far too many possible positions to store distinct value estimates for each of them, but chess programs based on heuristic search can easily store distinct estimates for the millions of positions they encounter looking ahead from a single position.
 This great focusing of memory and computational resources on the current decision is presumably the reason why heuristic search can be so effective.

-The distribution of backups can be altered in similar ways to focus on the current state and its likely successors.
-As a limiting case we might use exactly the methods of heuristic search to construct a search tree, and then perform the individual, one-step backups from bottom up, as suggested by Figure 8.12.
-If the backups are ordered in this way and a tabular representation is used, then exactly the same backup would be achieved as in depth-first heuristic search.
-Any state-space search can be viewed in this way as the piecing together of a large number of individual one-step backups.
-Thus, the performance improvement observed with deeper searches is not due to the use of multistep backups as such.
-Instead, it is due to the focus and concentration of backups on states and actions immediately downstream from the current state.
-By devoting a large amount of computation specifically relevant to the candidate actions, decision-time planning can produce better decisions than can be produced by relying on unfocused backups.
+The distribution of updates can be altered in similar ways to focus on the current state and its likely successors.
+As a limiting case we might use exactly the methods of heuristic search to construct a search tree, and then perform the individual, one-step updates from bottom up, as suggested by Figure 8.10.
+If the updates are ordered in this way and a tabular representation is used, then exactly the same overall update would be achieved as in depth-first heuristic search.
+Any state-space search can be viewed in this way as the piecing together of a large number of individual one-step updates.
+Thus, the performance improvement observed with deeper searches is not due to the use of multistep updates as such.
+Instead, it is due to the focus and concentration of updates on states and actions immediately downstream from the current state.
+By devoting a large amount of computation specifically relevant to the candidate actions, decision-time planning can produce better decisions than can be produced by relying on unfocused updates.

-Figure 8.12: The deep backups of heuristic search can be implemented as a sequence of one-step backups (shown here outlined).
-The ordering shown is for a selective depth-first search.
+Figure 8.10: Heuristic search can be implemented as a sequence of one-step updates (shown here outlined) backing up values from the leaf nodes toward the root.
+The ordering shown here is for a selective depth-first search.